Introduction to LINQ to SQL

 public class Customer { }

 In the class body we can reference the different columns as well as the private internal variable that will hold the value, this is referenced by the Column Annotation, don't collapse it to a single property (even if Visual Studio tells you to).
-We can see the full Customer.cs
+We can see the full Customer.cs file below:

 using System.Data.Linq.Mapping;